Gattaran: Etymology

-Traditionally known as 'Najiping' (now the town of Nassiping).
+The town was traditionally known as 'Najiping' (now the barangay of Nassiping).
 In Fr.
 Jose Bugarin's Ibanag dictionary (orig.
 1600's, but this excerpt taken from Lobato de Santo Tomas version 1854) called it 'Najjiping' from the Ibanag word for 'conjoined, twins'.
 "Najjiping, town of this province, named so for being where the big river, or Bannag [Cagayan River], and the small [lit. 'chico'] tributary or Itabes (Itawis) river meet."

 In the Murillo Velarde Map (1734), towns in the area are identified as "Gatara" and "Nasipin".
+The name of Gattaran itself is believed to originate from the word gattad which means "mountain-side", a reference to the town being flanked by the Sierra Madre mountains.